Interesting Things to do in Penang (George Town)

 Things to do in Penang - travel.joogostyle.com

-There are various markets to look around — wet market, shops selling clothes, etc. Chowrasta Market is a place to go if you want to get local titbits such as preserved nutmeg and Tau Sar Piah 豆沙饼.
+There are various markets to look around — a wet market, shops selling clothes, etc. Chowrasta Market is a place to go if you want to get local titbits such as preserved nutmeg and Tau Sar Piah 豆沙饼.

 Things to do in Penang - travel.joogostyle.com